 The following is a series of answers to questions that we often get concerning our hiring process.
 Please read this thoroughly before submitting your application.
-Our training for new river guides starts on the first Saturday in May and you must be available from that point until, at least, the middle of August.
+Our training for new employees usually starts on the first Saturday in May and you must be available from that point until, at least, the middle of August.
+In 2021 our training will start on Saturday, May 8th.

 How does hiring work?

-Send a resume and a cover letter to: Brian I. Merrill, CEO, at the address listed below, or you can e-mail it to: email@example.com.
+Send a resume and a cover letter to: Brian I. Merrill, CEO.
+E-mail it to: [email protected] or snail mail it to: 7258 Racquet Club Dr., Salt Lake City, UT 84121.
 Please include 2 or 3 references.
-I prefer to meet at our Salt Lake City, Utah office.
-If you live out of state or in the southern part of the state, an interview via “Skype” can be arranged.
-Most interviews are conducted around the last week of January and first week of February, although earlier dates can be arranged if you plan to be in Salt Lake City before that time.
+Normally, I prefer to meet at our Salt Lake City, Utah office.
+Because of COVID-19 restrictions, most interviews will probably be conducted virtually.
+Most interviews will conducted during the last week of January, although earlier dates can be arranged if you know that you will not be available at that time.

 What kinds of jobs are available?